-10.1 All prizes for the General Public Category and Public Service Category will be given out on race day, approximately 1 hour after the first finisher of the category
+10.1 All prizes for the General Public Category and Public Service Category will be given out on race day.

 10.3 Winners must produce their identification cards and bibs when collecting the prizes.
 All winners must be present in person to collect the cash prizes.

-10.7 Captains of winning Public Service teams must ensure that their teams are present to collect the prizes.
+10.4 Captains of winning Public Service teams must be present to collect the prizes.

 11 RACE PACK